 - Proof of workman’s compensation insurance for the contractor and subcontractors at the PA Dept of Labor and Industry workers compensation search portal.
 CLICK HERE TO SEARCH FOR CURRENT WORKERS COMP INSURANCE.

 - Call the Lower Merion Township Building and Planning Dept at 610-645-6200 prior to the start of any job to inquire if there are complaints on file.
 All contractors who are licensed and insured have a file with the township however, you must go to in person to review a file.

 - Check references: Contact people who the contractor has recently completed projects with and ask to see the work they have done.

 - Supervision of employees or sub contractors.
 Hire a contractor who not only works hands on, but is also available to supervise employees & subcontractors as well.

 - Personal safety: Your own personal safety should also be a concern when having someone do work in your home.
 (Read more: Personal Safety Guidelines for Selecting a Home Services Contractor)

 Contractor Complaints (Lower Merion Township)

-If you have a complaint it must be put in writing in a letter and addressed to:
+If you have a complaint about a contractor it must be put in writing.
+Your options are as follows: